riyad102hossain/Notes/README.md

 ### N-Tier Architecture
 <details>
-**N-tier architecture** is a software design pattern where an application is divided into multiple tiers.
+N-tier architecture is a software design pattern where an application is divided into multiple tiers.
 Each tier performs a specific responsibility and interacts with other layers.
 #### Layers of N-Tier Architecture
 ##### 1. Presentation Tier (UI Layer)
- -  Directly interacts with the user.
- - Displays data and accepts user input.
+ -  Directly interacts with the user.                    - Displays data and accepts user input.

 ##### 2. Application Tier (Business Logic Layer)
- - Stores and executes business rules and logic.
- - Acts as a mediator between the Presentation Tier and Data Tier.
+ - Stores and executes business rules and logic.         - Acts as a mediator between the Presentation Tier and Data Tier.

 ##### 3. Data Tier (Database Layer)
- - Stores and retrieves data.
- - Handles database operations.
+ - Stores and retrieves data.                            - Handles database operations.
 </details>